weberstephanhd/iacman/README.md

 deployments.
 This file contains a single section `imports` which contains fields for every import, the key is the label of the import and the value the contents of the export file of the imported deployment.

+Additionally the `imports` section contains a `meta` node providing some meta data for the actual deployment:
+- deployment:
+  * name: the name of the deployment
+  * dir: the directory path of the deployment configuration in the landscape
+  * state: the directory path for the state of the actual deployment
+- component:
+  * name: the name of the component of the actual deployment
+  * dir: the directory path of the component of the actual deployment

+For the stubs found in the deployment this information is always constant and might be seen as superfluous.
+But for stubs provided by templates the deployment information is different for every concrete deployment and may be used in a generic way (for example to set the deployment name of a bosh deployment in the template).

 ## Dependencies and Cycles